Blonde Espresso is becoming more and more popular since Starbucks introduced this drink to the menu.

 Can you Make Blonde Espresso at Home?

-The brewing process for both Blonde Espresso and Regular Espresso is exactly the same.
-You’ll need an Espresso machine and light-roasted beans to pull the shot.
+The brewing process for both Blonde Espresso and Regular Espresso is almost the same.
+You just have to adjust some settings to extract a delicious blonde shot.

 Here are some general steps to follow